Department of Transportation

 Objectives

-The objective of a Value Engineering study is to identify value opportunities and recommend alternatives aimed at improving the quality of the project, reduce the schedule duration of the project, and to lower the overall cost while safely, reliably, and efficiently meeting the original function or “purpose and need” of the project.
+The objective of a Value Engineering study is to identify value opportunities and recommend alternatives aimed at improving the quality of the project, reduce the schedule duration of the project, and to lowering the overall cost while maintaining public safety, and efficiently meeting the original function or “purpose and need” of the project.

 Guidance Documents